top of page

 Fossils and Geologic records

-Fossil and geologic records once served as the main temporal anchor point for understanding evolutionary timelines.
-(Donoghue & Benton, 2007).
+, 2007).
 However, fossil evidence sources have limitations.
 These include gaps in the fossil record, taxonomic biases (the preservation of some taxa more than others), and stratigraphic uncertainties.
 Additionally, The age estimates of fossil occurrences may not represent the true origin of the group.
 The oldest fossil record of a lineage may only reflect the time when a stable population with diagnostic morphological traits became widespread enough to be preserved in the fossil record.
 Incorporating different phylogenetic approaches from multiple biological fields may enable a more comprehensive view of macroevolutionary patterns.

 Comparative Morphology